-- A. FDOT Monthly Construction Status Report -The latest FDOT Monthly Construction Status Report for the Orlando area is enclosed for information purposes. - B. Highlights from December 14, 2022 MetroPlan Orlando Board Meeting A series of highlights and notable actions from the most recent MetroPlan Orlando Board Meeting. - C. Bicycle and Pedestrian Report A report on bicycle and pedestrian projects in the MetroPlan Orlando region is enclosed for information purposes. - D. PD&E Tracking Status Report A report providing the latest status of the PD&E studies currently underway in the MetroPlan Orlando area is enclosed for information purposes. - E. MetroPlan Orlando Annual Report A digital copy of the 2022 MetroPlan Orlando Report to the Community is available at: bit.ly/NotesOnTheFuture; a printed copy and information on the annual report Committee Challenge will be provided at the meeting in members' supplemental folders. - F. Active Transportation Plan Public Participation Kickoff Announcement The Active Transportation Plan has moved into the public participation phase.
-The citizen feedback survey and comment map can be accessed at MetroPlanOrlando.com/ATP. - G. 2023 MetroPlan Orlando Legislative Priorities and Positions A list of the 2022 legislative priorities approved by the MetroPlan Orlando Board at their meeting of November 10, 2021 is enclosed for information purposes.
+A. FDOT Monthly Construction Status Update

+The latest FDOT Monthly Construction Status Report for the Orlando area is enclosed for information purposes.

+B. Highlights from December 2022 MPO Board Meeting

+A series of highlights from the most recent MetroPlan Orlando Board Meeting.

+C. Bicycle and Pedestrian Report

+A report on bicycle and pedestrian projects in the MetroPlan Orlando region is enclosed for information purposes.

+D. PD&E Tracking Status Report

+A report providing the latest status of the PD&E studies currently underway in the MetroPlan Orlando area is enclosed for information purposes.

+E. MetroPlan Orlando Annual Report

+A digital copy of the 2022 MetroPlan Orlando's Annual Report to the Community is available at: bit.ly/NotesOnTheFuture; a printed copy and information on the annual report Committee Challenge will be provided at the meeting in members' supplemental folders.

+F. Active Transportation Plan - Public Participation Kick Off Announcement

+The Active Transportation Plan has moved into the public participation phase.
+The citizen feedback survey and comment map can be accessed at MetroPlanOrlando.com/ATP.

+G. 2023 MetroPlan Orlando Legislative Priorities and Positions

+A list of the 2022 legislative priorities approved by the MetroPlan Orlando Board at their meeting of November 10, 2021 is enclosed for information purposes.